AUTManLab/HumanoidBodyDetection/README.md

 Training Your Model
 ----------

-blah
+will be added soon!

 #### Reference to This Paper
 ----------
-- Bibtex Here
+- Bibtex will be added here

 #### Lisence
 ----------
-Apache License, Version 2.0 (the "License");
+Apache License, Version 2.0